illinois-cs241/illinois-cs241.github.io/index.md

 All lab programming assignments are equally weighted.
 MP programming assignments are weighted by the time given to complete them.
 This means that three week MPs are worth triple one week.

-The quizzes are held at the testing center in Grainger Library approximately every other week.
-Quizzes include a mix of multiple choice questions and at least one short coding problem.
-In the coding problem you will be asked to create programs similar to the MPs and labs using a standard Linux machine with local tools (`gedit`, `vim`, `gcc`, `man`, `make`, `bash`, etc) but in an exam environment.
-Runnable tests will be provided.

-This course uses the College of Engineering Computer-Based Testing Facility (CBTF) for its quizzes[https://cbtf.engr.illinois.edu/sched/](https://cbtf.engr.illinois.edu/sched/).

-The policies of the CBTF are the policies of this course, and academic integrity infractions related to the CBTF are infractions in this course.

-If you have accommodations identified by the [Division of Rehabilitation-Education Services (DRES)](http://www.disability.illinois.edu/) for exams, please take your Letter of Accomodation (LOA) to the CBTF proctors in person before you make your first exam reservation.
-The proctors will advise you as to whether the CBTF provides your accommodations or whether you will need to make other arrangements with your instructor.

-Any problem with testing in the CBTF **must** be reported to CBTF staff at the time the problem occurs.
-If you do not inform a proctor of a problem during the test then you **forfeit** all rights to redress.

 For grading, we will drop your lowest quiz score, lowest lab score, and two lab attendance grades.
 Sickness, vacation, sleep, _whatever_; we don't care. we don’t care.
 Exceptions in rare circumstances can been arranged with the course administrator ([cs241admin@illinois.edu](mailto:cs241admin@illinois.edu)), or Director of Undergrad studies.

 At the end of the semester there will be a last chance regrade option for two weeks of machine problem grades.
 To be able to take advantage of this opportunity you will need to have a perfect attendance grade after the drops.